La Palma – Cumbre Vieja volcano route

 The daunting Hoyo Negro crater.

 The easiest way to do the Cumbre Vieja hike is from north to south, as you will be walking downhill most of the way.
-The altitude varies from around 1440 metres at El Pilar to 1945 metres at the summit of La Deseada, the highest point on the Cumbre Vieja ridge.
+The altitude varies from around 1440 metres above sea level at El Pilar to 1945 metres at the summit of Las Deseadas, the highest point on the Cumbre Vieja ridge.

-After that, you descend all the way down to Los Canarios at 725 metres, or the Fuentcaliente lighthouse at sea level.
+After that, you descend all the way down to Los Canarios at 725 metres, or the Fuencaliente lighthouse at sea level.

 Getting to & from the track

-There are no buses up to El Pilar, but there are connections between Fuencaliente and the capital Santa Cruz de La Palma.
+There are no buses up to El Pilar, but there are connections from the capital Santa Cruz de La Palma to Fuencaliente and Los Canarios with the local TILP bus company.

 Distance: 17,5 kilometres one-way.